 - Users with USB-C-only inputs.
 If you identify with this, we offer our sincerest condolences for your loss of the 3.5mm headphone jack.
 All kidding aside, these are a solid alternative to a dongle and provide the benefit of Bluetooth mobility.

-Upon opening the SoundSport Free, it’s apparent that a sizable portion of your $199 is funneled back into Bose’s packaging design department.
-Inside, is a tubular charging case, a micro-USB charging cable, two alternative pairs of StayHear+ ear tips, and the SoundSport Free earbuds.
+Upon opening the SoundSport Free, it’s apparent that a sizable portion of your money is funneled back into Bose’s packaging design department.
+Inside, is a tubular charging case, a microUSB charging cable, two alternative pairs of StayHear+ ear tips, and the SoundSport Free earbuds.
 Maybe the people over at Bose have abnormally large ears, or maybe they get their kicks from making their customers look ridiculous.
 Whatever it may be, these look goofy and jut from the ear.

 The Bose Connect app supports the company’s Bluetooth products and has a peculiar option to nickname your device.
 Aside from its Zoey Deschanel-like quirkiness, the app provides useful features like “find my ‘buds.”
 A warning prompts users to remove the earbuds before playing the ascending beep, making it easy to locate when they’re lost in the same or an adjoining room.
 It’s not all good, though: the app has a tendency to crash.
 I had to uninstall it a couple of times and hope to see stability improvements with future updates.

 Long story short, the battery life is why you’d buy the SoundSport Free over other truly wireless earbuds.

-The SoundSport Free continue a departure from Bose’s street-reputation of being bass-less.
+The SoundSport Free’s sound signature is a departure from Bose’s notorious weak bass response.
 Like their predecessor, these earbuds pump out a strong low-end.
-The highs and mids are exaggerated too, but still reproduce an appealing sound.
+Treble and midrange frequencies are exaggerated too.
 At first listen, highs seem acutely detailed.
 A more attentive listen reveals that this is a consequence of treble accentuation and can sound sibilant (that familiar hiss) and fatiguing after extended periods.
 Bose does a fine job reproducing a deliberately altered sound signature that appeals to exercise enthusiasts.

 It’s clear that the bass is engineered to please athletes, but Bose’s StayHear+ tips demonstrate the vulnerabilities of an improper seal.
 In Emily Blue’s song Blackberries, the bass line receives substantial amplification, and the occasional bump refracts down the ear canal.
 Granted, for the most part, bass is simply just loud and is physically unable to maintain a steady thump.
 Bose emphasizes the low-end for good reason, but their attempt falls flat a bit.